yosrahelal/paladin/doc-site/docs/architecture/zeto.md

 - **mints** - list of mints, each with a receiver name and amount
   - **to** - lookup string for the identity that will receive minted value
   - **amount** - amount of new value to create
-- **data** - user/application data to include with the transaction (will be accessible from an "info" state in the state receipt)

 ### transfer